 The act reauthorized roving wiretaps and tracking of lone wolf terrorists.

-What kinds of surveillance are authorized under FISA, the Patriot Act, and the Freedom Act?
+Here are a few of the key forms of surveillance authorized under FISA, the Patriot Act, and the Freedom Act:

 Roving wiretaps, sneak-and-peak warrants, national security letters, and lone wolf surveillance are among the most controversial provisions set out in the Patriot Act.